Frequently Asked Questions

 • Do I have to use food?

 Yes.
-The most user-friendly way to teach new behaviors, reinforce desired behavior, and change how a dog feels about something is to use food rewards.
+The most user-friendly way to teach new behaviors, reinforce desired behavior, and change how a dog feels about something is to use food.
 Check out this reel to hear me talk more about this.

-If your dog won’t take food rewards, don’t panic!
+If your dog won’t take food during training, don’t panic!
 We’ll work on that.

 • What if I can't afford to work with you?